 Pour 1/2 of the batter into the pan.
 Sprinkle with 1/2 of the cinnamon-brown sugar mixture on top, dropping it on the batter in small lumps.
 Spread the rest of the batter over the top, then sprinkle with the remaining cinnamon-brown sugar.

 Bake until a tester inserted in the center comes out clean, covering with aluminum foil toward the end if the top is browning too much, 45 to 55 minutes.
 Place the pan on a wire rack and let it cool for at least 1 hour.
 Cut and serve the cake warm or at room temperature.

-- Storage: This cake can be covered and stored at room temperature for up to 4 days, and it gets even moister as it sits due to the apples.
+- Storage: This cake can be covered and stored at room temperature for up to 4 days, and it gets even more moist as it sits, due to the apples.